sdcst-2025/041-event-binding-danil386/README.md

 Medium: Solving one step equations
 Hard: Factoring questions
 Keep score for the player and play appropriate sound effects when buttons are pressed

+##### Task 3
+Create a canvas object and use key bindings to be able to move a sprite around the canvas.
+* Make a sound effect for every time you move the sprite
+* Make a sound effect every time it tries to move off the screen and prevent it from moving off the screen